Benign early repolarization

-Benign early repolarization also known as early repolarization (abbr.: BER) is found on ECG in about 1% of those with chest pain.
+Benign early repolarization (BER) or early repolarization is found on an electrocardiogram (ECG) in about 1% of those with chest pain.
 It is diagnosed based on an elevated J-point / ST elevation with an end-QRS notch or end-QRS slur and where the ST segment concave up.
 It is believed to be a normal variant.

 Benign early repolarization that occurs as some patterns is associated with ventricular fibrillation.
 The association, revealed by research performed in the late 2000s, is very small.

 Types

 Benign early repolarization, very prevalent in younger people and healthy male athletes, can be divided into 3 subtypes: